NelliIfraimova/Hanoi/readme.md

 ## Main features:
 - drag down level options
 - alert box displaying winning message
-- # of moves tracker
+- number of moves tracker

 ## User Stories
 -As a user, I want to be able to easily distinguish between the block sizes.